Queen Worlu: Biography and career

-More recently, Queen Worlu was a member of high-level negotiations between India and Nigeria.
+Later, Queen Worlu was a member of high-level negotiations between India and Nigeria.
 As a result of the negotiations, India extended a $100 million line of credit to Nigeria.

 In 2017, President Muhammadu Buhari appointed Worlu as Ambassador of Nigeria to São Tomé and Príncipe.
 She held the ambassadorship until her death in July 2018.

 Queen Worlu died during her posting in São Tomé on July 9, 2018, at the age of 58, following a brief illness.